A Long, Lingering Lunch at the End of the Universe

 I put Littlebit on a plane to Baltimore to spend New Year’s Eve with some friends from college.
 So, with no plans, Mrs. M said to me, “We ought to go to New Orleans.”
 It was short notice and you can’t tell who is locked down these days so we stayed put.
 This isn’t a lament about travel restrictions, this is about lunch – those long, lingering affairs that we lost this year.

 There is something really satisfying about hosting one: playing with the grill, the forest of empty wine bottles, the talk, the laughing.
 You can pull together a big crowd for one of those.
 Well, you used to be able to.
-Although, there is something really convenient to the long lingering lunch out: more intimate, with nothing to screw up before hand or clean afterward.
+Although, there is something really convenient to the long lingering lunch out.
+It's more intimate, with nothing to screw up before hand or clean afterward.
 I knew what table Mrs. M was eye-balling in New Orleans for lunch because I was thinking the same thing.

 Several years ago, when Littlebit was still in middle-school, we’d packed up after Christmas and headed to New Orleans.
 My mother’s family is from there, but we weren’t really after the family roots.
 We were affectively driving six hours each way, and spending three days in the city for one long, lingering lunch.
 And as I write this, it still doesn’t sound strange to me.